Adding Media

 Using video and images from your GitHub public directory

-For projects connected to GitHub, you can upload media to your repository’s public folder and reference them in your Tempo Labs prompts.
+For projects connected to GitHub, you can upload media to your repository’s public folder and reference them in your Tempo prompts.- Connect your repository and make sure your project is synced with GitHub.

 - Navigate to the public folder in your repository.